毎日コピー英作文法実践で英語脳を創る

 very insubstantial.

-this is obvious from the reaction of the Russian
+In particular, this is obvious from the reaction of the Russian

 Foreign Ministry that has repeatedly answered the claims